 No bells and whistles.
 If slot machines and blackjack tables are not your thing, and just walking through the noisy, smoky shipboard casino space—usually in the very center of the ship—annoys you, consider taking a Disney cruise.
 Disney took the space most other lines dedicate to casinos and adults games and put it to good use as an extensive “kid zone” with state-of-the-art security.
 This is a real bonus for families, but quite a few savvy travelers—from honeymooners to boomers to singles—sail with Disney.
 The cruise line’s unbeatable customer service and attention to detail make it a great way to travel at any age.

 Cruising can make you smarter: The Cunard name is synonymous with elegance and culture.
 And with the introduction of its speaker series in the mid 1970s, Cunard set the standard for at-sea enrichment.
 With speakers running the gamut from John Cleese to P.D.James to Bill Bryson to Jimmy Carter, symphony performances and an onboard planetarium, you’ll not only be entertained, you might come home a little smarter than you were when you left.

-Cheryl-Anne Millsap is a travel writer whose audio essays can be heard each week Spokane Public Radio.
-She is the author of ‘Home Planet: A Life in Four Seasons’ and can be reached at email@example.com
+Cheryl-Anne Millsap is a travel writer whose audio essays can be heard on Spokane Public Radio and on public radio stations across the U.S. She is the author of “Home Planet: A Life in Four Seasons” (available at Auntie’s Bookstore in Spokane) and can be reached at email@example.com